isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane (VTL) Overview.md

 ### 2. Eligibility

-<p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.35;"><b>Travellers must fulfil the following basic criteria and <a href="/vtl/conditions" target="_blank">conditions</a> of the VTL to enjoy quarantine-free travel, otherwise they may be turned away by airlines/immigration, or be subject to the prevailing health requirements and quarantine</b>.
-Travellers not eligible for the VTL should explore other Safe Travel Lanes at the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page.</p>
+<p style="font-size:18px; margin-top:0px; margin-bottom:20px; line-height:1.35;"><b>Travellers must fulfil the following basic criteria and <a href="/vtl/conditions" target="_blank">conditions</a> of the VTL (Air) to enjoy quarantine-free travel, otherwise they may be turned away by airlines/immigration, or be subject to the prevailing health requirements and quarantine</b>.
+Travellers not eligible for the VTL (Air) should explore other Safe Travel Lanes at the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page.</p>

 <html>